jgoenetxea/face_recognition_TF2/README.md

 # Training a face Recognizer using ResNet50 + ArcFace in TensorFlow 2.0

-The aim of this project is to train an state of art face recognizer using TensorFlow 2.0.
-The architecture chosen is a modified version of ResNet50 and the loss function used is [ArcFace](https://arxiv.org/pdf/1801.07698.pdf), both originally developed by deepinsight in [mxnet](https://github.com/deepinsight/insightface).
-The choice of the network was made taking into account that it should have enough complexity to achive good results and that it should be relatively easy trainable from scratch.
-With regard to the loss function, it has been proved that ArcFace is the best loss function for face recognition to date.
+This project aims to train a state of art face recognizer using TensorFlow 2.0.
+The architecture chosen is a modified version of ResNet50 and the loss function used is [ArcFace](https://arxiv.org/pdf/1801.07698.pdf), both initially developed by DeepInsight in [mxnet](https://github.com/deepinsight/insightface).
+The choice of the network was made taking into account that it should have enough complexity to achieve good results and that it should be relatively easy trainable from scratch.
+Concerning the loss function, the experiments show that ArcFace is the best loss function for face recognition to date.

-The dataset used for training is the CASIA-Webface dataset used in [insightface](https://github.com/deepinsight/insightface), and can be downloaded from their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
+The dataset used for training the model is the CASIA-Webface dataset used in [insightface](https://github.com/deepinsight/insightface) and is available in their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
 The images are aligned using mtcnn and cropped to 112x112.

-The results of the training are evaluated with lfw, cfp_ff, cfp_fp and age_db30, using the same metrics as deepinsight.
+The results of the training are evaluated with lfw, cfp_ff, cfp_fp and age_db30, using the same metrics as DeepInsight.

-The full training and evaluation code is provided.
+This repository provides full training and evaluation code.

-A Dockerfile is also provided with all prerequisites installed.
+It also provides a Dockerfile with all prerequisites installed.

 ### Prerequisites

-If you are not using the provided dockerfile, you will need to install the following packages:
+If you are not using the provided Dockerfile, you will need to install the following packages:

 ```
 pip3 install tensorflow-gpu==2.0.0b1 pillow mxnet matplotlib==3.0.3 opencv-python==3.4.1.15 scikit-learn